-If you temporarily, occasionally or regularly store restricted information on your computer, you must contact the Pepperdine Help Desk (x4357) to request encryption for your computer.
+If you temporarily, occasionally, or regularly store restricted information on your computer, you must contact Pepperdine's Tech Central (x4357) to request encryption for your computer.

 - Social Security Numbers